 Mysterious Hornet Spook Light In Missouri

 Ellen Lloyd - AncientPages.com - You’re driving.
 It’s late and dark.
-The road is desolated, and you are eager to get home, but suddenly you see a strange, bright flickering light in front of you.
+The road is desolate, and you are eager to get home, but suddenly, you see a strange, bright, flickering light in front of you.
 What is it?
 Where did it come from?
 That’s a question many have tried to answer when investigating the mysterious Hornet Spook Light in Missouri.

 The Hornet Spook Light is real.
-Image source
+(Fair use) Image source

-This perplexing light is often referred to as the Joplin Spook Light or the Tri-State Spook Light.
+This perplexing light is often called the Joplin Spook Light or the Tri-State Spook Light.
 It’s mostly visible in a small area known locally as the "Devil's Promenade" on the border between southwestern Missouri and northeastern Oklahoma west of the small town of Hornet, Missouri.

-Legend tells the first time the Hornet Spook Light was first sighted was as far back as the 1830s.
+Legend tells that the Hornet Spook Light was first sighted in the 1830s.
 The enigmatic light is shrouded in myths and mystery, but many think there is a natural explanation behind this curious light phenomenon.

 Image of the Hornet Spook Light taken by photographers in the early 1900s.
 Credit: Public Domain